verrazzano/docs/content/en/docs/setup/install/installation.md

 To use a different profile with the above example, set the `VZ_PROFILE` environment variable to the name of the profile you want to install.

 If an error occurs, check the log output of the installation.
-The Verrazzano operator launches a Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to install Verrazzano.
-You can view the installation logs from that job with the following command:
+You can view the logs with the following command:

 ```
 $ kubectl logs -n verrazzano-install \